Loreal Excellence vs Preference: Which is Better?

 Durability

-When compared to temporary hair dyes, both Preference and Excellence offer a wider range of benefits, including a more natural appearance, full coverage, and the encouragement of frequent shampooing, which promotes healthy hair.
+This includes a more natural appearance, full coverage, and the encouragement of frequent shampooing, which promotes healthy hair.

+Preference can last for a total of eight weeks.
 It’s formulated with a serum that preserves the color for a longer period.
+In this way, it’s able to hide all traces of grey hair.

 If you want to avoid constantly being on the lookout for the appearance of grey hairs, choose Preference.
+The duration of Excellence, on the other hand, is only four to six weeks.

 This is not a particularly long time frame, but it can be inconvenient if you recently lightened your hair color and have a new growth that needs to be covered up with color.